Aria-vero-s/modusdesign/README.md

         3. On the contact section, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

     3. As a User, I want to get a quote based on my needs as a potential customer.
-        1. After clicking on "get a quote now", the user is redirected to a new page with a custom form.
+        1. After clicking on "get a quote now", the user is redirected to a new page with a list of services.
-        2. The form is divided in 3 steps.
-First, the user needs to select a service, then check the products they need and finally select a plan based on their budget and timeframe.
+        2. First, the user is required to select a type of service, then the user can write about their custom needs in a textarea field and finally click on the get a quote button to view the total price.
-        3. Once the form is submitted, the user can see the automatically calculated quote, and choose one of the following options: proceed to checkout, redirect to the contact form or start over.
+        3. Once the quote is displayed, the user can choose one of the following options: proceed to checkout or be redirected to the contact form.

 -   #### Site Owner Goals